ibmresilient/resilient-community-apps/fn_extrahop/README.md

 * Adds or removes devices to or from the ExtraHop watchlist of the target ExtraHop environment.

-An example workflow that uses this IBM SOAR function is `Example: Extrahop Reveal(x) update watchlist`.
+An example workflow that uses this SOAR function is `Example: Extrahop Reveal(x) update watchlist`.

 * Adds a device or list ExtraHop devices to the watchlist of the target ExtraHop environment.
 * Refreshes the associated row of the data table  `ExtraHop Devices`.
 * A note is added to the SOAR incident with the status of the action.

-The workflow is initiated by the manual datatable rule `Example: Extrahop Reveal(x) assign tag`.
+The workflow is initiated by the manual data table rule `Example: Extrahop Reveal(x) assign tag`.

-The following screenshot shows an example of the action inputs for the workflow :
+The following screenshot shows an example of the action inputs for the workflow:

    ![screenshot: fn-extrahop-revealx-update-watchlist-action](./doc/screenshots/fn-extrahop-revealx-update-watchlist-action.png)